Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

 ![New import/export definition](/Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/NewImportExportDefinition.png "[New import/export definition]")

 - *For*
-Click the drop-down list to select import/export definition type where the new definition will be added.
+Click the drop-down list to select the import/export definition type where the new definition will be added.

 - *Name*
 Enter a name for the new import/export definition to be created.